American Gladiators (1989 TV series): Hosts and other personalities

 Joe Theismann and Mike Adamle co-hosted American Gladiators during the first half of the first season, with Theismann presiding over the proceedings and Adamle serving more of an analyst's role.
 After Theismann left the series, Adamle became the lead commentator and remained in that role for the remainder of the series.
 Todd Christensen initially was Adamle's replacement as analyst, with Larry Csonka joining the series at the beginning of season two in 1990.
 Csonka was replaced by Lisa Malosky following the fourth season, and she held the analyst position for seasons five and six.
 Danny Lee Clark, who spent the first three seasons and most of season six on the show as Gladiator Nitro, became co-host for the final season and was credited on air as Dan "Nitro" Clark.

 Adamle also hosted both seasons of International Gladiators and was joined by John Fashanu in season one and Ulrika Jonsson and Kimberley Joseph in season two.

 A referee wearing an executioner costume appeared during the first half of the first season (portrayed by former football player Jeff Benson).
 Then-NFL referee Bob McElwee became the referee for the second half of season one.
 Larry Thompson (a former Pacific-10 Football referee) took over for season two in 1990 and remained until the series ended in 1996.
 The referees were assisted by several game judges, including Bob Wucetich, Fred Gallagher and Jim Marcione.
 During International Gladiators, Thompson was also joined by the British Gladiators referee, John Anderson.

-Theismann also was the announcer of the first season and was replaced by John Harlan in 1990, who remained with the show through the 1992–1993 season.
+Theismann also was the announcer of the first season and was replaced by legendary game show announcer John Harlan in 1990, who remained with the show until his retirement from announcing in 1993.
 There was no announcer after that, although Adamle introduced the Gladiators in the final season.

 Champions

+Reception

+The show was a popular success, but critically panned.

 International broadcasts

 American Gladiators was broadcast in the UK by ITV as part of their Night Time slot starting on September 1, 1990.
 In 1992, ITV debuted their own version called Gladiators and in doing so became the first country to adapt American Gladiators.

+In Japan, the series aired under the title Clash!
+American Muscle Battle (激突!アメリカン筋肉バトル, Gekitotsu!
+Amerikan kin'niku batoru), and was shown as a sports variety program produced by TV Tokyo aired on its' affiliated stations from October 16, 1992 to March 1993.
+It compromises of the series' footage from its' heyday, dubbed into Japanese, with exchanges between the hosts of the late Tatsuya Kurama and Reiko Katō respectively.
+At the end of each episode, Kato would encourage Kurama to join the Gladiators.